Enrolling and starting your child

 Spend some time there

-Most ECE services and kōhanga reo will encourage you to bring your child along for a few visits leading up to their official start date to help them get used to being there and getting to know the staff and other children.
+Most early learning services and kōhanga reo will encourage you to bring your child along for a few visits leading up to their official start date to help them get used to being there and getting to know the staff and other children.

-When your child starts spend some time at the ECE service or kōhanga reo with them while they are settling in.
+When your child starts spend some time at the early learning service or kōhanga reo with them while they are settling in.

-If your child is starting at an ECE service or kōhanga reo because you are going back to work factor this settling in time into your work plans.
+If your child is starting at an early learning service or kōhanga reo because you are going back to work factor this settling in time into your work plans.

 Say hello to other parents and children, and use the children's names if you can.
 This helps your child feel like they belong.